-The Financial Regulations include an explicit reference to management responsibility for internal control.
-The Chief Executive is the designated officer responsible for the proper administration of the Joint Committee's financial affairs.
-The Financial Regulations set out the delegated powers of the Chief Executive in ensuring expenditure is lawful.
+The Scheme of Delegation and Financial Regulations include an explicit reference to management responsibility for internal control.
+The Acting Chief Executive is the designated officer responsible for the proper administration of the Joint Committee's financial affairs.
+The Financial Regulations set out the delegated powers of the Acting Chief Executive in ensuring expenditure is lawful.
+The Scheme of Delegation and Financial Regulations were updated during the year to take into account circumstances in which Single Tender Action / Direct Award contracts would be applicable.

-The Chief Executive Officer is also arc21's designated Chief Financial Officer under the Local Government Finance Act (Northern Ireland) 2011, responsible for the proper administration of arc21's financial affairs.
+The post of Acting Chief Executive Officer is also arc21's designated Chief Financial Officer under the Local Government Finance Act (Northern Ireland) 2011, responsible for the proper administration of arc21's financial affairs.
 The Chief Financial Officer is supported by the Acting Deputy Chief Executive, a qualified accountant.